Christa Schmidt: Life and career

-In 1991 Christa Schmidt resumed her work as an education professional, becoming vice-president of the Upper School Office (Oberschulamt) in Leipzig.
-At the same time she served during 1990/91 as chair of the (CDU) Women's Union for Saxony.
-In 1992 she took on the leadership of the Leipzig Schools appointments department.
+In 1991 Schmidt resumed her work as an education professional, becoming vice-president of the Upper School Office (Oberschulamt) in Leipzig.
+At the same time she served during 1990–91 as chair of the (CDU) Women's Union for Saxony.
+In 1992 she took on the leadership of the Leipzig schools appointments department.

-During 1992/93 she set up in the regional Saxony Culture Ministry a state institute for teachers of special needs and primary schools, herself taking on the role of its head.
+During 1992–93 she set up in the regional Saxony Culture Ministry a state institute for teachers of special needs and primary schools, herself taking on the role of its head.
 She continued in this post till her retirement in 2002.

+Schmidt died on 10 June 2026, at the age of 85.